harmony-one/x/progress/theo-perisic.md

 ---

+2024-01-22 Mon: Finalized product requirements document for Minimal Quest Lottery for Yuriy and Artem set to launch Wednesday.
+1000 ONE + 100 HOG prize.
+[Flip thread](https://x.com/theoperisic/status/1749632934154313951?s=20).

+---

-2024-01-21 Sun: Simplifying Minimal Quest Lottery for Yuriy and Artem.
+2024-01-21 Sun: Initial product requirements document for Minimal Quest Lottery for Yuriy and Artem.

 2024-01-20 Sat: Research and testing for solana inscriptions.
 Insights: strong nft community from solana is what is carrying inscriptions, some token generations as well but nothing yet in terms of strong utility.
 Main tool, [LiberPlex](https://www.libreplex.io/) lacking in quality, UI/UX.
 Main volume from Tensor and MagicEden.